ptienthanh/ecommerce-checkout-conversion-analysis/README.md

 # 📊 E-commerce Checkout Conversion Analysis

-This project analyzes user behavior in a Shopee-style e-commerce platform using event-level data to identify key drop-off points in the purchase funnel and uncover opportunities to improve conversion.
+This project analyzes user behavior in a multi-category e-commerce platform using event-level data to identify key drop-off points in the purchase funnel and uncover opportunities to improve conversion.

 ---

-## 🎯 Objective
+## Objective

 - Identify where users drop off in the funnel (**View → Cart → Purchase**)
 - Measure checkout performance and cart abandonment